adamsilver/forms/manuscript/08-Miscellaneous-Things.md

 * Misusing forms using select for navigation

-* Don't make buttons look like links, cursor: pointer

 * Multiple submit buttons: Don't but what if I have to?

-* Trying to tame their styles

 * Multiple select forms list of products (checkboxes for multi-select, buttons for individual, big buttons for multi add etc)